 Ben: That’s the best part!
 It’s absolutely free!
 All you have to do is follow Jesus’ example and love God.
 Oh, yeah…I should warn you…it’s contagious.

 (Steve walks over to another girl sitting nearby and crying.
 He smiles at her, jumps for joy, and begins laughing while shrugging his shoulders and looking up.
 He puts his arm around the girl.
 The girl smiles, begins jumping for joy, and the two skip off, laughing hysterically.)

 - markers, papers,

 Using the paper, markers, and other decorating items you supply, the children will make their very own fruit mosaic suits to remind them of what the fruits on their insides must show to the rest of the world.

 Give each student a sheet of paper.
 Set out the markers and decorating items.
 Instruct children to design a suit they could wear that would show others what God’s love looks like.
 For example, they may use heart stickers or draw a heart on the outfit, symbolizing love.
-They could simply make a multicolored design to show the many colors of God’s love to others, which they learned about from the prism demonstration, if you chose to do that activity.
+They could simply make a multicolored design to show the many colors of God’s love to others.
 Allow kids to be creative, and encourage them to really think about what features they add to their suits.

 When students have finished, ask:

 - What does your suit tell others about God’s love?

 - What other ways could you show God’s love?

 - Why do you think God doesn’t give us a suit to wear to show his love to others?
 Why does he grow his love inside of us?